 - A higher level of confidence in their health care team.

 - A better sense of control regarding decisions about their care, including pain and symptom management, treatments and interventions.

 - Decreased suffering, worry and anxiety related to their serious illness.

 - More "internal balance" regarding goals, choices, family, and course of illness or injury.

-- Higher satisfaction with communication regarding their condition and care.
+- Higher satisfaction with the communication around their condition and care.

-- An increased sense of support, preparation, direction, and next steps once the hospital stay is over.
+- An increased sense of support, preparation, direction, and of the next steps once the hospital stay is over.